Earth’s Greatest Wildlife Destination

 Fly to Mount Pleasant, Falkland Islands

-Pick up your packed lunch at the hotel before you go to the airport to take the once-weekly flight from Punta Arenas, Chile to Mount Pleasant, Falkland Islands (not included in the trip cost).
+Pick up your packed lunch at the hotel before you are transferred to the airport to take the once-weekly flight from Punta Arenas, Chile to Mount Pleasant, Falkland Islands (not included in the trip cost).
 When you arrive in the early afternoon, you will be transferred to the ship in Stanley, or if you are on our Falkland Islands extension, you will be in Stanley already to board the ship.
 You will have time to walk through town and explore this small corner of the British Empire that appears as if time has forgotten it.
 Stanley is an attractive town and the last center of human population you will see before your arrival in Ushuaia, Argentina at the voyage’s end.
 You will be welcomed by our Captain and our fine staff and crew, as well as enjoy your first dinner aboard the ship before departing for South Georgia!

 Sail to South Georgia Island

 By morning you’ll be far from the Falklands, heading southeast with albatross and other seabirds following the ship.
 You’ll stay busy by joining lectures on photography, wildlife, and ecology, familiarizing yourself on all aspects of ship life, preparing for what to expect on South Georgia, and enjoying views from the ship.
-You’ll cross the Polar Front (aka the Antarctic Convergence), where two bodies of water meet, and as the salty, cold Antarctic water mixes alongside warmer, fresher water from the north, the water temperatures plummet from about 39–43°F (4–6°C) to 32°F (0°C) in about eight cruising hours, creating nutrient-rich waters for birds, fur seals, and whales.
+You’ll cross the Polar Front (aka the Antarctic Convergence) where two bodies of water meet, and as the salty, cold Antarctic water mixes alongside warmer, fresher water from the north, the water temperatures plummet from about 39 to 43°F (4 to 6°C) to 32°F (0°C) in about eight cruising hours, creating nutrient-rich waters for birds, fur seals, and whales.
 Watch and photograph birds on the wing; wandering and black-browed albatross, plus a few southern or northern royal albatross should be following the ship.
 On previous expeditions, we have found almost a dozen species of petrels (including three storm-petrel and common diving-petrel species), six species of albatross, thousands of Antarctic prions, southern fulmars, greater and sooty shearwaters, and sometimes snow petrels.
 Whales you may encounter include fin, Antarctic minke, and southern right whales.
 During this time at sea, you’ll cross about 730 nautical miles with the prevailing current in our direction.